bitbonsai/huepp/README.md

 So you have games at work but can't keep score properly?
 Do your friends keep "forgetting" the right score?
 HUEPP is for you.

 ## How to use it
-- swipe right to add
-- swipe left to subtract
+- swipe on top of number, right to add, left to subtract
 - double tap to reset

 ## Tested with
-Chrome with some UA emulations on desktop, Chrome in Android.
+Chrome with some UA emulations on desktop, Chrome on Android.
 And that's all.

 ## Unit Tests
 What?
 Really?